Solutions

 How IdeaHunter helps structure the pain

-IdeaHunter links source pages, category pages, and comparison pages so founders can see how a workflow problem appears across multiple contexts.
+IdeaHunter links source pages, category pages, and comparison pages so builders can see how a workflow problem appears across multiple contexts.
 That turns raw frustration into something easier to compare and reason about.

-Instead of just noting that a process feels broken, founders can inspect where the pain shows up, which adjacent categories buyers already pay for, and what objections still remain unsolved.
+Instead of just noting that a process feels broken, builders can inspect where the pain shows up, which adjacent categories buyers already pay for, and what objections still remain unsolved.

 • Read source signal on /reddit and /startup-ideas.